sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcViewMuteById"></a>
 # **gcViewMuteById**
-> GcViewMuteByIdResponse gcViewMuteById(channelUrl, mutedUserId, apiToken)
+> GcViewMuteByIdResponse gcViewMuteById(apiToken, channelUrl, mutedUserId)

 View a mute